 Varcarolis' Foundations of Psychiatric-Mental Health Nursing, 9th Edition

-Prepare for psychiatric nursing care with this comprehensive, evidence-based text!
+Give your students a solid foundation in psychiatric nursing with this comprehensive, evidence-based text!
 Varcarolis' Foundations of Psychiatric-Mental Health Nursing: A Clinical Approach, 9th Edition makes it easy to understand the complexities of psychiatric disorders and how to provide quality mental and behavioral health care.
-Clinical chapters follow the nursing process framework and progress from theory to application, preparing you for practice with real-world examples.
+Clinical chapters follow the nursing process framework and progress from theory to application, preparing students for practice with real-world examples.
 Other notable features include illustrated explanations of the neurobiology of disorders, DSM-5 criteria for major disorders, and nursing care plans.
-From clinical nurse specialist and lead author Dr. Margaret Jordan Halter, this bestselling text includes new Next Generation NCLEX® content to prepare you for success on your PMHN certification exam.
+A market leader in RN psychiatric nursing, this text includes new Next Generation NCLEX® content to prepare students for success on their PMHN certification exams.

 - Case Study and Nursing Care Plan boxes include real-life vignettes of patients with specific psychiatric disorders.

 - Evidence-Based Practice boxes describe recent research studies and how their findings affect nursing practice.

 - Six-step nursing process is followed in clinical chapters, providing consistent guidelines for comprehensive assessment and intervention.